 Birthmarks are congenital, benign skin irregularities that appear at birth or shortly afterwards.
 They can appear in all shapes and sizes, and are typically a red or brown hue.
 These blemishes signify an overabundance of superficial blood vessels or pigmented cells, but are generally harmless.

-Brown Birthmarks are simply areas of unusually high concentrations pigmentation or melanin in the skin.
-The most common brown birthmarks are café au lait spots, referring to their coffee with cream color.
-Although there is no medical reason to remove these spots many people do remove them for cosmetic reasons.
+- Brown Birthmarks are areas of unusually high concentrations of melanin in the skin.
+The most common brown birthmarks are “café au lait spots,” referring to their coffee-like color.
+These spots pose no medical risk, but many of our patients seek treatment for cosmetic purposes.

 - Brown Birthmarks are treated with the Alex TriVantage® Like other lasers, the Alex TriVantage works by producing an intense burst of light that eliminates any over-abundance of melanin without harming the surrounding tissue.
 Complete removal of brown birthmarks requires roughly one to three treatments but depends on the patient.

 - Another type of brown birthmark is called the congenital pigmented nevi – commonly known as a mole.
 Like other birthmarks, they can appear on any part of the body.
 Moles generally start out small and flesh-colored, but can grow and darken over time.
 It is important to monitor moles shape and size, because new or unusual growth could be a sign of melanoma.
 Moles are removed with the Ellman®, which uses Radiowave Technology to eliminate lesions with minimal discomfort and a shorter healing time than traditional surgical removal.